Bowling Green (New York City): Colonial era

-Post-colonial era
+Postcolonial era

-The marble slab of the statue's pedestal was first used as the tombstone of a Major John Smith of the Black Watch, who died in 1783.
-When Smith's grave site was leveled in 1804, the slab became a stone step at two successive mansions; in 1880 the inscription was rediscovered, and the slab was transferred to the New-York Historical Society.
+The marble slab of the statue's pedestal was first used as the tombstone of a Major John Smith of the Black Watch, who died in 1783 and was buried at a burial ground across the Hudson River at Paulus Hook in what is now Jersey City, New Jersey.
+When Smith's grave site was leveled in 1804, the slab became a stone step at two successive mansions in Jersey City.
+The latter was the Van Vorst Mansion that was owned by Cornelius Van Vorst where the stone remained from 1854 to 1874.
+In 1880 the inscription was rediscovered, and the slab was transferred to the New-York Historical Society.
 The monument base can be seen in the background of the portrait of George Washington painted by John Trumbull in 1790, now sited in City Hall.
 The William Pitt statue is in the New-York Historical Society.

 Following the Revolution, the remains of Fort Amsterdam facing Bowling Green were demolished in 1790 and part of the rubble used to extend Battery Park to the west.
 In its place a grand Government House was built, suitable, it was hoped, for a president's house, with a four-columned portico facing across Bowling Green and up Broadway.
 Governor John Jay later inhabited it.
 When the state capital was moved to Albany, the building served as a boarding house and then the custom house before being demolished in 1815.
 Elegant townhouses were built around the park which remained largely the private domain of the residents, though now some of the Tory patricians of New York were replaced by Republican ones; leading New York merchants, led by Abraham Kennedy, in a mansion at 1 Broadway that had a 56 foot facade under a central pediment and a front towards the Battery Parade, as the new piece of open ground was called.
 The Hon.
 John Watts, whose summer place was Rose Hill; Chancellor Robert Livingston at number 5, Stephen Whitney at number 7, and John Stevens all constructed brick residences in Federal style facing Bowling Green.
 The Alexander Macomb House, the second Presidential Mansion, stood north of the park at 39–41 Broadway.
 President George Washington occupied it from February 23 to August 30, 1790, before the U.S. capital was moved to Philadelphia.

 In 1825, Bowling Green Park was "laid down in grass".
 At the time, it was an ellipse with a diameter of 210 ft on the north–south axis and 140 ft on the east–west axis.
 By 1850, with the opening of Lafayette Street and the subsequent completions of Washington Square Park and Fifth Avenue, the general northward migration of residences in Manhattan led to the conversion of the residences into shipping offices, resulting in full public access to the park.